drewbarontini/documents/TIL.md

 Today I Learned
 ===============

+**General**

+- If you use `rsync` for deployment, and you're repeatedly asked to enter your password, you have to paste your public key into `.ssh/authorized_keys` on your server.

 **Haml**

 - Putting `-#` (Ruby comment) and nesting inside of it will comment out an entire block of Haml without having to comment out each line individually.